 - (a) As a listed entity, the Company enables CIS portfolios to increase their allocation to infrastructure from an unlisted instrument threshold of 5% to 10%.
-The ability to do this opens a unique market opportunity for CIS compliant portfolios to invest in 4AX listed infrastructure projects via new issuances of preference shares in the Company. - (b) Illustrated below is a schematic representation of the future high-level structure of the Company pursuant to the issuance and listing of new classes of preference shares corresponding to new investments in infrastructure projects.
+The ability to do this opens a unique market opportunity for CIS compliant portfolios and Pension Funds invest in CTSE-listed infrastructure projects via new issuances of preference shares in the Company. - (b) Illustrated below is a schematic representation of the future high-level structure of the Company pursuant to the issuance and listing of new classes of preference shares corresponding to new investments in infrastructure projects.
 Each class of preference share will be linked to a specific infrastructure project with a corresponding asset management agreement with Gaia Fund Managers.